llvm/llvm-foundation-www/content/docs/relicensing.md

 corporate agreement below.

 We do ask that individuals generally sign the individual agreement even if they think their contributions are probably covered by a corporate agreement.
-It will be fairly expensive for us to validate each case where an individual has not signed that \*all\* of their contributions are covered by a corporate agreement.
-The individual agreements let us not spend time and money on this by covering things either way.
-We think this is likely simpler and definitely less expensive.
-Still, we are leaving all of the options open.

 Feel free to send questions concerns about this to the [Foundation mailing list](mailto://llvm-foundation@lists.llvm.org).